subangstrom/superAngle/README.md

 The authors request that any published work or images created using SuperAngle include the following reference:

 W. Xu, J.H.
 Dycus, X. Sang, J.M.
-Lebeau, A Numerical Model for Multiple Detector Energy Dispersive X-ray Spectroscopy in the Transmission Electron Microscope", Ultramicroscopy, 2016, in press.
+Lebeau, A Numerical Model for Multiple Detector Energy Dispersive X-ray Spectroscopy in the Transmission Electron Microscope", Ultramicroscopy, 2016, 164 (2016) 51-61.